scipy-conference/scipy_proceedings/papers/carroll_et_al/ccarroll_et_al_scipy_2018.rst

 Mathematica, and the Future of the Research
 Paper” <https://paulromer.net/jupyter-mathematica-and-the-future-of-the-research-paper/>`__
-for a fuller argument). `QuantEcon <https://quantecon.org/>`__ is the most similar open project to Econ-ARK, but focuses largely on non-heterogeneous introductory foundational graduate macroeconomic methods.
+for a fuller argument). `QuantEcon <https://quantecon.org/>`__ is the most similar open project to Econ-ARK and makes use of these tools, however that project focuses largely on non-heterogeneous introductory foundational graduate macroeconomic methods.

 We face two challenges.
 The first is to develop a set of resources and examples and standards of practice for communication that are